jovertki/SpringBlogApp/README.md

 Only admin can delete posts.

-Images are stored in database.
+Images are stored in database

 ## Tests